ArthurZhou/D2Lib/README.md

 D2Lib(2 doc types' library) is a lite weight tool for you to open a doc centre easily.
 It supports .md and .html file.

 ## Installations
+Hi there!
+Thank you for choose this project!

+Before you download anything, you need to know that you only need to download .py file.All .md, .html, .css or .sh file are not required when running the programme!

 [Check out on wiki page](https://github.com/ArthurZhou/D2Lib/wiki/Installations)

 ## Runtime